-A number of companies are developing electric power plants for aircraft, basically powered gliders and small ultralight aircraft.
+A number of companies are developing electric power plants for aircraft, basically for powered gliders and small LSA or ultralight aircraft.
 In most of these designs the power plant is of secondary importance and the aircraft can fly, or better, glide considerable distances without an engine purely by its basic aerodynamic properties.

-Among others, the Chinese firm Yuneec (pronounce as: Unique) has developed and electric motor for aircraft delivering some 40 kW (54 hp) and it weighs about 20 kg.
+Among others, the Chinese firm Yuneec (pronounced as: Unique) has developed an electric motor for aircraft delivering some 40 kW (54 hp) and it weighs about 20 kg.
 It is used in one of their aircraft and with one 85 kg, 133,2 V 100 Ah battery (13,32 kW) it can fly some 1,5 to 3 hours (this depends on configuration, weight and such), cruise is a whopping 52 kts!

 Being a glider you may expect more time from one battery charge, see image. (updated: early 2013)

-Conversions: 1 J = 1 W.s (1 w = 1 J/s) and one (1) kilowatt per hour is 3600 kJ of energy (3,6 MJ) and 1 hp is 746 W or 746 J/s
+Conversions: 1 J = 1 W.s (1 W = 1 J/s) and one (1) kilowatt per hour is 3600 kJ of energy (3,6 MJ) and 1 hp is 746 W or 746 J/s

 An 100 Ah Lithium Polymer or Lithium Iron Phosphate (LiPo, LiFePO4) battery of 133,2 V contains some 48 MJ of energy and weighs around 85 kg, not including the controller (~10 kg) (source: Yuneec).
 We would need two of these batteries at 160 kg to fly our hypothetical flight.
 In fact: Pipistrel uses two 60 kg batteries to be able to fly one (1) hour @ 70 kts (21 kWh).